RogerJFX/waccess/README.md

 	    to=".secondOuterContainer .innerContainer">Go to Sektion 2, line 2 [auto]</button>
 </waccess>
 ~~~
-This is an auto crossover.
+This is an auto crossover, because there is only one option or button.
 If the button will gain the focus by a key press "TAB", it will instantly proxy the
 focus to element with class ".innerContainer" and parent element with class ".secondOuterContainer" (so "to").
 If SHIFT+TAB has been pressed, it will proxy to "from", so ".firstOuterContainer".